How to Colour Balance Monochrome Photos Using Lightroom Classic

 navy divers isolatednavy divers isolatednavy divers isolated

-In this case, adding yellow is the best way to isolate the ball; it neutralises the blues affecting the ball to a greater extent than the more intense blues in the rest of the image.
+In this case, adding yellow is the best way to isolate the ball; it neutralises the blues affecting the ball to a greater extent than the more blues in the rest of the image.
 If the ball were a different colour or less affected by the blue colour cast in the image, adding blue to intensify the colours in the rest of the image might be an easier way to isolate it.

 In general, colours closest to the colour you are adding (and its complementary colour) will be most affected.
 The colours close to it will be intensified, while the colours close to the complementary will be neutralised.
 For example, in the colour wheel on the right, I adjusted the colour balance significantly towards yellow.
 The yellows, blues, and colours nearby are most affected, while the cyan and red are changed to a lesser degree.
 In most cases, you wouldn’t use an adjustment as extreme, so the effect on the cyan and red would be even less.